Ticaboo Lodge and Vacation Rentals

 Address: Mile Marker 30, Hwy 276

-Ticaboo, Utah is located on UT-276 about 90 miles east of Panguitch, the Garfield County seat, and only 12 miles from Lake Powell.
-This small, unincorporated town was originally established as a uranium mining and milling community, but now thrives as the northern gateway to beautiful Lake Powell and the spectacular Glen Canyon National Recreation Area.
-At an elevation of 4,265 feet, Ticaboo is only minutes from world-class fishing, boating, hiking and other recreational opportunities amongst the red rock canyons and sparkling waters of Lake Powell.
+Ticaboo, Utah is located on UT-276 about and only 12 miles from Lake Powell/Bullfrog Marina and is known as the Base Camp to your North Lake Powell adventures.
+This small, unincorporated town was originally established as a uranium mining and milling community now thrives as the northern gateway to beautiful Lake Powell and the spectacular Glen Canyon National Recreation Area.
+At an elevation of 4,265 feet, Ticaboo is only minutes from world-class fishing, boating, hiking, ATV and UTV rentals, canyoneering and other recreational opportunities amongst the red rock canyons and sparkling waters of Lake Powell.

 Parks and Ticaboo